ZZ-Cat/CRSFforArduino/README.md

 ## Compatible development boards

-CRSF for Arduino is designed to be compatible with modern hardware.
+CRSF for Arduino is compatible with these development boards:
-While CRSF for Arduino is primarily developed on the Adafruit Metro M4 Express, here is a list of target development boards CRSF for Arduino is compatible with (Keep in mind that this list is not exhaustive, & actual compatibility with everything listed here may be untested):

 - ESP32 based boards:
   - Adafruit Feather ESP32